Praying with Our Feet

 "I took up this book expecting a study of the integration of action and contemplation.
 What I was delighted to find was a superbly written story about the life-forming experiences that brought Krinks to such integration."

 "Praying with one's feet changes everything--not only religion and spirituality but also lives and communities, and even words spoken or written.
-Lindsey Krinks takes her readers on a journey in which this insight continues to deepen on every page.
+Lindsey Krinks takes her readers on a journey in which this insight deepens on every page.
 She brings together the personal and the political, with a hint toward economic possibilities."

 Joerg Rieger, distinguished professor of theology, Cal Turner Chancellor's Chair in Wesleyan Studies, and director of the Wendland-Cook Program in Religion and Justice, Vanderbilt University Divinity School